starzonmyarmz/iamdanielmarino.com/src/work/porchlight-design-system.md

 ![Porchlight Buttons component](/img/work/pds-buttons.png)

-To enhance user understanding, each component comes with detailed interaction examples, clearly illustrating expected interactive states.
+To enhance understanding, each component comes with detailed interaction examples, clearly illustrating expected interactive states.
 These are complemented by specific specifications covering tab stops, keyboard control requirements, spacing, and application.

 Moreover, each component undergoes meticulous refinement to accommodate additional breakpoints.
 This meticulous process ensures our components perform seamlessly across a diverse range of devices, allowing for a consistent and reliable user experience without the need for unnecessary adjustments.